Papers

 • Logit-Linear Selection leverages subtle logit shifts to fine-tune models for consistent behavior, raising implications for model security and dataset auditing.

-Log-linearity in LLMs refers to the empirical and theoretical observation that both the internal parameters (weights) and output statistics (log-probabilities or logits) of an LLM evolve in a strongly linear fashion under a variety of training protocols, particularly @@@@1@@@@ with verifiable rewards (RLVR) and preference-based fine-tuning.
+Log-linearity in LLMs refers to the empirical and theoretical observation that both the internal parameters (weights) and output statistics (log-probabilities or logits) of an LLM evolve in a strongly linear fashion under a variety of training protocols, particularly reinforcement learning with verifiable rewards (RLVR) and preference-based fine-tuning.
 This linearity manifests not only in the time evolution of model weights but also in the geometric structure of context-dependent log-probabilities, enabling novel algorithms for model extrapolation, subset selection, and behavioral control.
 Log-linearity has important implications for model efficiency, interpretability, dataset auditing, and both intentional and unintentional behavioral manipulation of LLMs (Wang et al., 8 Jan 2026, Aden-Ali et al., 4 Feb 2026).

 1. Mathematical Characterization of Log-Linearity